octo-technology/OpenTezos/docs/ligo/exam.md

 ### Question 1

+What is correct about LIGO ?

+- [x] LIGO is a programming language for writing Tezos smart contracts.
+- [ ] By default, smart contract are written in LIGO language.
+- [x] LIGO transpiles scripts written in a high-level language into a Michelson script.
+- [ ] The LIGO syntaxe is PascaLigo.

+### Question 2

 What notions are defined inside the smart contract ?

 - [x] The type definition of the storage